 - Complete Your Degree Faster & Reduced Tuition

 - You Pick: Evening, Weekend, Online or Hybrid Classes

 Our discussion-driven, adult learning environment develops business and communication skills you can directly apply to your job.
 You will be comfortable, challenged and grow while collaborating with peers and faculty who really care.
 Yes, at SAU you can finish your bachelor's degree in a supportive and accommodating environment.

 More Information on Business Administration

-You will get a comprehensive business education.
-You'll study management, accounting, finance, marketing, business law, human resources, and business ethics.
-You may also choose business electives tailored to meet your career goals and needs.
+You will get a comprehensive business education that includes the study of management, accounting, finance, marketing, business law, human resources, and business ethics.
+You may also choose business electives and one of three concentrations tailored to meet your career goals and needs.

 Whether you work full-time or part-time, this program fits your schedule.
 Our eight-week courses are held once a week in the evening or on Saturday in Davenport; our hybrid courses are a mix of online and in-seat classroom lessons; you can take a course fully online; or attend traditional morning or afternoon classes on campus, too.

 You pick the learning environment that works best for you.